 So, Saturday.
 I'll try to relay this without sounding too much like Jeff's blog.

 Jeff and I got a later start Saturday than planned, but the wonderful thing about living this far north during the summer is the nearly infinite sunlight, so starting a trip at 2:00 still leaves hours and hours before dark.
-We started at my apartment, or rather a bakery near my apartment to buy brötchen for sandwiches,
+We started at my apartment, or rather a bakery near my apartment to buy brötchen for sandwiches, like you do, and assembled these sandwiches at my apartment before setting out.
+On the wrong road, actually, but the mistake was quickly caught and fixed.

 Happily, reaching the Elbe proved not to be very difficult, despite the fact that it required riding off my map and into (presumably) unchartered area.
 We were immediately presented with a lovely view of wide, open fields and an innocent bike path and other bikers riding without helmets.
 I'll provide it now for illustration.The sky was kind of grayish-overcast, not lovely Athens-blue, but this made very nice weather for bike-riding.